sanjanasingh300/Zepto_data_Analysis/README.md

 ## Columns:

-*sku_id: Unique identifier for each product entry (Synthetic Primary Key)
+* sku_id: Unique identifier for each product entry (Synthetic Primary Key)

-*name: Product name as it appears on the app
+* name: Product name as it appears on the app

-*category: Product category like Fruits, Snacks, Beverages, etc.
+* category: Product category like Fruits, Snacks, Beverages, etc.

-*mrp: Maximum Retail Price (originally in paise, converted to ₹)
+* mrp: Maximum Retail Price (originally in paise, converted to ₹)

-*discountPercent: Discount applied on MRP
+* discount Percent: Discount applied on MRP

-*discountedSellingPrice: Final price after discount (also converted to ₹)
+* discounted Selling Price: Final price after discount (also converted to ₹)

-*availableQuantity: Units available in inventory
+* available Quantity: Units available in inventory

-*weightInGms: Product weight in grams
+* weight In Gms: Product weight in grams

-*outOfStock: Boolean flag indicating stock availability
+* out Of Stock: Boolean flag indicating stock availability

-quantity: Number of units per package (mixed with grams for loose produce)
+* quantity: Number of units per package (mixed with grams for loose produce)

 ## Project Workflow